 Do not try to implement a full reading workshop program in 1 day, week or month.
 Students need time to build independent reading stamina and interest.

-Provide your students regular access to quality books.
+Provide your students with regular access to quality books.
 (Kristy)

 Build a classroom library or bring up browsing bins from the school library.
 Some public libraries even offer book club sets of novels you can borrow as a teacher.

 Let students be reading leaders.
 (Kasey)